umeshbichukale/LeetCode/README.md

 # LeetCode
-LeetCode problems which I solved will be are available in this Repository.
+LeetCode problems which I solved are available in this Repository.